ahamedsuhails/Website-HTML-CSS/README.md

 # Website-HTML-CSS
 A website design made up of HTML and CSS only.
-Thi website is not responsive.
+This website is not responsive. file:///home/suhiahamed/Pictures/Website.png